-The CourseWork Web site provides for a standard URL naming convention that gives a unique address for each student to host his/her course related material.
-The Web site is not authenticated or encrypted, meaning that anyone can view any material posted on the Web site.
-The site provides universal read and secured write.
-The site supports delivery of HTML Web documents and documents in native format.
-The benefit of using this method is that the delivery method is universal to all through an Internet browser.
-Every browser (Internet Explorer, Chrome, Firefox, Safari) handles things a little differently but we recommend Microsoft Internet Explorer.)
+The Coursework server provides for a standard URL naming convention that gives a unique address for each student to host his/her course-related material.
+The server is not authenticated or encrypted, meaning that anyone can view any material posted on the server.
+Coursework provides universal read and secured write, and supports delivery of both HTML contents and documents in native format.
+The benefit of using Coursework is that that the posted materials can be accessed via any common web browser (e.g., Chrome, Firefox, Edge, Safari).
 Depending on your preferences, you can put up an HTML page to introduce your documents or simply post the documents for listing and reading.
-When on campus you must use the UHCLPrivate wireless network.
+When on campus you must use the UHCLPrivate wireless network to access Coursework.

-The naming convention for the Web site is composed of three components:
+The naming convention for each course-specific site is composed of three components:

 - Server URL (http://coursework.uhcl.edu)